High-tech learning centers open with goal to bridge Portland’s digital divides

 “It’s no secret that the digital divide is real and pervasive, and it’s not just an urban-rural thing.
 It’s within urban communities as well,” Leupp said.
 “We’re committed to the democratization of education and technology.”

-Verizon started its “Innovative Learning” program about a decade ago, Leupp said, which provides technology and training to K-12 schools across the country, including more than a dozen schools in the Portland region.
+Verizon started its “Innovative Learning” program about a decade ago, Leupp said, which provides technology and training to middle and high schools across the country, including more than a dozen schools in the Portland region.
 The new community learning centers grew out of that idea.

 “There are needs that are broader than that.
 There are adults that can use this help and particularly people [for whom] English isn’t their first language,” Leupp said.
 “They may be immigrants, or they just may not have ever had the opportunity to access this technology.
 So, we saw a real need there in the community.”